subdarkdex/subdex-xc-network/README.md

-# Subdex cross chain network Deprecated - only docker supported
+# Subdex cross chain network

 This repo provides simple scripts, inspired by polkadot/cumulus, to set up a network with:-
 1. Relay Chain with 4 validators (Alice, Bob, Charlie and Dave)
-2. Generic parachain (test parachain in cumulus)
+2. Generic parachain (parachain with generic-assets-token-dealer, assets and balances pallets)
-3. Subdex parachain (parachain with generic-asset and dex pallet)
+3. Subdex parachain (parachain with dex-xcmp and dex-pallet)

 The relay chain chain-specs is a modified version of westend_local, with `validator_count = 4` to support 2 parachains.

-This is a part of the submission for Hackusama 2020.
+This is a part of the submission for Subdex grant awarded by the Web3Foundation
-1. [subdex-chain](https://github.com/subdarkdex/subdex-chain) (Standalone dex-pallet in a substrate node)
-2. [subdex-ui](https://github.com/subdarkdex/subdex-ui) (React frontend providing friendly UI)
+1. [subdex-ui](https://github.com/subdarkdex/subdex-ui) (React frontend providing friendly UI)
-3. **subdex-xc-network** (current repo)
+1. **subdex-xc-network** (current repo)
+1. TODO - individual pallets
+1. Helper Repo - [subdex-parachain](https://github.com/subdarkdex/subdex-parachain) (Parachains using the Cumulus framework with the dex-xcmp and dex-pallet)
-4. [subdex-parachains](https://github.com/subdarkdex/subdex-parachains) (Parachains using the Cumulus framework with the substrate-parachain-template, generic-parachain and dex_chain branches)
+1. Helper Repo - [generic-parachain](https://github.com/subdarkdex/generic-parachain) (Parachains using the Cumulus framework with the generic-assets-token-dealer and assets pallet)

+// TODO block begins
 #### To run with docker
 ```sh
 # in the root of this directory